ScotRail

-ScotRail Trains Limited, trading as ScotRail (Rèile na h-Alba), is a Scottish train operating company that is publicly owned by Scottish Rail Holdings on behalf of the Scottish Government.
-It has been operating the ScotRail franchise as an operator of last resort since 1 April 2022.
+ScotRail Trains Limited, trading as ScotRail (Rèile na h-Alba), is a state-owned Scottish train operating company.
+It is a subsidiary of Scottish Rail Holdings (SRH), a Scottish Government-owned company.
+It has been operating the Scottish passenger railway network since 1 April 2022.

 History

-The ScotRail network had since 2015 been operated by the private-sector franchisee Abellio ScotRail.
+From 2015 the ScotRail network was operated by the private-sector franchisee Abellio ScotRail.
 In December 2019, Transport Scotland announced Abellio had not met the performance criteria necessary to have its seven-year franchise extended for a further three years, and the franchise would conclude on 31 March 2022.

 In March 2021, Transport Scotland announced that the franchise would not be re-tendered for another private-sector operator to run, but would be operated by an operator of last resort owned by the Scottish Government.

 The move was welcomed by the ASLEF, RMT and TSSA unions.

-The then Minister for Transport, Jenny Gilruth, confirmed in February 2022 that ScotRail services would return to public ownership.
+The then Minister for Transport, Jenny Gilruth, confirmed in February 2022 that ScotRail services would return to state ownership.
 She invited key stakeholders to take part in a discussion on the future of the service, saying "I can confirm that the transition of ScotRail into Scottish Government control will take place on 1 April 2022.
-Whilst that’s good news, it’s clear that much work still needs to be done...
+Whilst that's good news, it's clear that much work still needs to be done...
 I want to kick-start a National Conversation about what our new beginning for ScotRail should look like - an affordable, sustainable, customer focused rail passenger service in Scotland in a post pandemic world."

 The Scottish Conservatives Transport Spokesman, Graham Simpson, criticised the planned consultation, saying that it "should be about lower fares, restoring services and stopping cuts to ticket offices - measures that will encourage people to use public transport."
 The Scottish Liberal Democrats added that discussions should have started two years earlier, when nationalisation was decided.

 On 4 April 2022, on-board catering started to be reintroduced on ScotRail services.
 It had been suspended during the COVID-19 pandemic.

 In May 2022, ASLEF balloted its members for strike action, with drivers refusing to work overtime.
 In May 2022, many Sunday services were cancelled due to driver shortages.
 ScotRail stated that the COVID-19 pandemic had prevented them from training an estimated 130 drivers.
 On 1 June 2022, ASLEF announced that it had rejected an improved pay offer from ScotRail.

 A temporary timetable was brought in on 23 May 2022.
 The number of daily services was cut by around one-third, from approximately 2,150 to 1,456.
 Many early morning and late night services were cancelled.
 In June 2022, ASLEF recommended its members accept a revised offer.
 Services between Wick and Inverness on the Far North Line were cut from four trains each way per day to two.
-Stagecoach Highlands are expected to introduce an additional bus service on the route starting 6 June 2022.
+In May 2022, Stagecoach Highlands announced the introduction of an additional weekday bus service between Inverness and Thurso, on a temporary basis, to compensate for the reduced rail service.
+The bus would depart Inverness at 11:50, with the return service leaving Thurso at 19:00.